boazsegev/plezi-website/docs/guides/index.html.md

 ## Please excuse us while we write

-This website and the guides are being rewritten for Plezi 0.14.0 (which is a whole new approach) and we're still writing everything down...
+This website and the guides are being rewritten for Plezi 0.15.0 (which is revolutionized by it's native Pub/Sub support and performace) and we're still writing everything down...

 ...and when I say that "we" are still writing everything down, it's because I invite you to join in on the writing and help document Plezi's different features.